 - Place a trivet in the Instant Pot, and add ½ cup of water to the bottom.
 Then add the seasoned wings.
 Cover with the lid, and make sure that the vent/valve is in sealing position.

 - Cook on high pressure for 5 minutes.
 When the cooking is finished, quickly release the steam, take out the chicken wings and put in a bowl.

-- To make the buffalo sauce: In a small bowl, whick all of the ingredients until well combined.
+- To make the buffalo sauce: In a small bowl, whisk all of the sauce ingredients until well combined.
 Mix in BBQ sauce if using.

-- Pour the buffalo sauce over the wings, and save some to brush extra glaze over the wings if you like.
-Give them a good mix until the wings are well coated.
+- Pour the buffalo sauce over the chicken wings (save some to brush over the wings after broiling if you like).
+Give them a good toss until the wings are well coated.

-- Layer on a baking tray, and broil for 4 minutes on each side.
-Brush over more buffalo sauce if desired.
+- Arrange on a sheet pan, and broil for 4 minutes on each side.
+Brush over more buffalo/BBQ sauce if desired.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.